Starting7269/Rochester_Flower_Company/_posts/2025-12-29-A-Year-In-The-Grow-Room.markdown

 We grew over 15 different cultivars.
 Some were exceptional, some were fine, and a couple taught me exactly what not to run again.
 That's the reality of small-batch growing - you don't hit gold every time, but you learn something from every single plant.

-The holiday season alone saw us gift out half a pound to people who genuinely needed it.
+The holiday season alone saw us gift out half a pound (8oz) to people who genuinely needed it.
 Throughout the year, we probably gifted somewhere between one and two pounds total, though I'll be honest - I don't track it that closely.
 The spreadsheets track nutrients and DLI and harvest dates, but the actual gifting?
 That's just part of what happens here.

 This year also brought the website and this blog into existence.
 Rochester Flower Company went from being a thing I did quietly to being something documented, shared, and searchable on Google.
-That felt like a bigger step than I expected it to.
+That felt like a bigger step than I expected it to and also more work than I anticipated.

 ## What Worked

-The autopot system continues to be a game changer for consistency.
-Coco coir has its calcium and magnesium quirks, but the control it gives you is worth the learning curve.
+The [autopot system](https://amzn.to/3Z2uchO) continues to be a game changer for consistency.
+[Coco coir](https://amzn.to/3NhQYj8) has its [calcium and magnesium](https://amzn.to/3Z5zQQc) quirks, but the control it gives you is worth the learning curve.
 I've dialed in the slow dry and cure process to where I'm genuinely proud of what comes out of the jars.

 Genetics matter.
 Running quality breeders like Night Owl, Atlas, Speedrun, fastbuds, mephisto, Ethos and others made a noticeable difference.
 When you start with solid genetics, half the work is already done.